 The accumulator is a type of oscillator.
 This signal can be used as an alternative measure of momentum similar to MACD, RSI or OSMA.
 The difference though is that it works on hammer signals.
 It can indicate an overbought/oversold market.
 The signal works as follows:

 - A bearish hammer increments the signal line by 1

 - A bullish hammer decrements the signal line by 1

 The signal rises when there are a series of bearish hammers which usually happens in an up trend.
 The signal falls when there are a series of bullish hammers which are usually seen in a down trend.

-The theory behind this is that the market is reaching “overbought” when you have a series of bearish (reversal) hammers without a correction.
+The market is potentially reaching “overbought” when there’s a series of shooting stars without a correction.
 These usually occur in an upward trend.
-The accumulator line will increase in this situation because each bearish hammer adds to the signal.
+The accumulator line will increase in this situation because each bearish pattern counts as a failed reversal.

 In a down trend the reverse happens.
 Each bullish hammer decreases the signal.
 So a series of bullish hammers without a correction will push the accumulator line downwards indicating that the market is reaching an oversold state.

 This can be interpreted as follows: